eWaterCycle/era5cli/README.rst

 Where you can choose the variable you would like to download and the years (can be a single year or a comma separated list):

-Avilable variables are listed in `ERA5 hourly data on single levels from 1979 to present <https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form>`__ (e.g., ‘total_precipitation’, ‘precipitation_type’, ‘snowfall’, ‘runoff’)
+Available variables are listed in `ERA5 hourly data on single levels from 1979 to present <https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form>`__ (e.g., ‘total_precipitation’, ‘precipitation_type’, ‘snowfall’, ‘runoff’)

-Currently downloads only day 1 of the month.